orange-cloudfoundry/gobis-middlewares/README.md

 ### Tips

-- If key `scope` is found in the response of the oauth2 server, thoses scopes will be loaded as groups and others middlewares will be able to find groups for the current user by using [context groups](https://godoc.org/github.com/orange-cloudfoundry/gobis#Groups)
+- If key `scope` is found in the response of the oauth2 server, theses scopes will be loaded as groups and others middlewares will be able to find groups for the current user by using [context groups](https://godoc.org/github.com/orange-cloudfoundry/gobis#Groups)
 - Logged user is accessible by other middleware through [context username](https://godoc.org/github.com/orange-cloudfoundry/gobis#Username)